 - 26.1 Seeding is permitted in all Official Tournaments. - 26.2 All players will be seeded in order determined by their most recent ranking in the World Croquet Federation ranking system.
 For seeding purposes, any player who is not in the ranking system will be assigned a ranking by the CNZ Handicapping Committee, equal to that the WCF system would initially assign them based on their handicap. - 26.3 When an event is played in sections, the "striping" method of assigning players to sections will be used to achieve comparable playing strengths in each of the sections.
-To illustrate the "striping" method, when there are 8 sections, the first 8 seeds are assigned in order to sections 1 to 8; the next 8 seeds are assigned in order to sections 1 to 8; the next 8 seeds are assigned in order to sections in the numbers of players from the same club, having close relatives in the same section.
+To illustrate the "striping" method, when there are 8 sections, the first 8 seeds are assigned in order to sections 1 to 8; the next 8 seeds are assigned in order to sections 8 to 1, and so on.
+In addition to avoid, so far as is possible, imbalances between sections in the numbers of players from the same club, having close relatives in the same section.
 The numbers of competitors in each section should be as even as possible.